 The unstable political climate in prominent outsourcing countries can cause increasing geopolitical risks for businesses.
 The Philippines, one of the world’s most popular outsourcing locations, is frequently a victim of political unrest which seems to flare up without warning.
 This is true of many developing countries that are generally go-tos when looking to outsource work.

 Whether the issue is a government shutdown, military coup, riots over an election, or pressure involving drug cartels – all of these “far away” issues could quickly become much more real when your project or business is directly impacted because of the fallout.

 An Offshoring Alternative: Onshoring within the United States

-For example, a company located in Los Angeles or New York City can reduce costs by contracting services from a company located in smaller cities in New Mexico or the South, where living costs and prices are much lower.
+For example, a company located in Los Angeles or New York City can reduce costs by contracting services from a company located in smaller cities in Middle America, where living costs and prices are much lower.